MDRN Photobooth is an event success | Photofocus

 Catalina was attending WPPI when she discovered a photo booth company in the trade show.
 She stepped up, took her picture and got a print right away.
 “I’m like, this is not a photo booth!
 It’s not a badly cropped strip of photos made with a s**tty webcam that nobody wants,” she said, recalling her first encounter with a DNP printer.

 “And it just clicked for some reason.
 So I actually put the $10,000 photo booth on my emergency credit card and I had 30 days to figure out how to tell my parents about money on their card.
-But it worked out and I paid off my first photo booth in a month so I bought my second one, and I couldn’t keep up with it.
-I ended up [exhausted and] in the hospital.”
+But it worked out and I paid off my first photo booth in a month so I bought my second one, and I couldn’t keep up with it.”

 Her choice: Career or business